State Bound: LaPoynor earns trip to 2A Final Four

-ATHENS — With most of the communities of LaRue and Poynor in attendance, the LaPoynor Flyers fueled off their energy and the result is a trip to the state tournament.
+ATHENS — With most of the communities of LaRue and Poynor in attendance, the LaPoynor Flyers fueled off their energy and the result is a state tournament berth.

-Four Flyers scored in double figures as LaPoynor scored a pulsating 76-71 victory over Beckville in the Class 2A Region III finals on Saturday at packed Athens High School gymnasium.
+Four Flyers scored in double figures as LaPoynor scored a pulsating 76-71 victory over Beckville in the Class 2A Region III boys basketball final on Saturday at a packed Athens High School gymnasium.

 Kase Johnston, LaPoynor's lone senior, was all over the court, scoring 15 points while grabbing 15 rebounds and dishing out five assists.

-"We lost a player (Garrett Nuckols) and a coach (Dean Nuckolls) from our team last year," said Johnston of the Nuckolls who are now at Bullard High School.
-"Nobody, literally nobody expected us to be here today, but we are headed back to San Antonio."
+"We lost a player (Garrett Nuckolls) and a coach (Dean Nuckolls) from our team last year," said Johnston of the Nuckolls who are now at Bullard High School.
+"Nobody, literally nobody, expected us to be here today, but we are headed back to San Antonio."

 This is LaPoynor's 10th trip to the state tournament and the Flyers will be seeking another state championship (1972, 1973, 1975, 1985, 1995).
 Also, the Flyers were scheduled to play Slidell in the 2020 state title game before the UIL paused the tournament due to the COVID-19 pandemic.
 LaPoynor had beaten Nazareth in the semifinals.